 Spring semester: Eschatology, contemplating all the Scriptures which were predictive at the time of their utterance, including a brief history of chiliasm, the major highways of prophecy in Scripture, the order of predicted events, the judgments, and the eternal state.
 The second year of theology exceeds by far the usual investigation into these fields and forms an important part of the doctrinal teaching of the Seminary.
 Required of all candidates for graduation.
 Prescribed, second year, three hours both semesters.
-Professor Ryrie, fall semester; Professor Walvoord, spring semester.
+Professor Johnson, fall semester; Professor Walvoord, spring semester.

 105, 106.
 SYSTEMATIC THEOLOGY.
-Fall semester: Christology, the doctrine of Christ including consideration of both His Person and His work and its consummation.
+Fall semester: Pneumatology, the doctrine of the Holy Spirit, including His Person and His work in all ages.

-Spring semester: Pneumatology, the doctrine of the Holy Spirit, including His Person and His work in all ages.
+Spring semester: Christology, the doctrine of Christ including consideration of both His Person and His work and its consummation.
 Prescribed, third year, two hours both semesters.
-Professor Witmer, fall semester; Professor Ryrie, spring semester.
+Professor Walvoord, fall semester; Professor Witmer, spring semester.

 109. APOLOGETICS.
 General introduction to the subject, with the main thesis: Scripture, the inspired revelation of God.
 The modern problems of the speculative theories of science, philosophy, and liberalism are given major consideration.
 Prescribed, third year, spring semester, two hours.
-Professor Witmer.
+Dr. Howe.